NinerBull/AccWideUILayoutSelection/README.md

 ![Info Img](https://cdn-wow.mmoui.com/preview/pvw76793.jpg)

 ## About
-This addon helps to keep your Base UI consistent across all of your characters by synchronizing variables that are normally character specific to all of your characters on your account.
+This addon synchronizes various Interface Settings that are normally character specific across all of your characters on your account, including any fresh characters you create, helping you to keep a consistent UI Account Wide.

 By default, all of the settings below are synchronized, and you can disable any that you'd rather keep character specific: